megalithic/zk.nvim/README.md

 #### Create a new note

-Create a new `zk` note, with an optional title string.
+Create a new note, with an optional title string.

 ```viml
 :ZkNew Optional Title